Nepmia/Design-UI-N3-/README.md

 it was my first backend it explains all.

 ## NO ONLINE VERSION AVAILABLE
 I'm sorry!
-I will maybe take time to remake the uwsgi server, so anyone can to check DSUI n3 but for now this version is not optimized and very slow, plus it will make lot of requests on my server which will kill it as its perfs aren't very high, and I need it alive to do stuff :s
+I will maybe take time to remake the uwsgi server, so anyone can check DSUI n3 but for now this version is not optimized and very slow, plus it will make lot of requests on my server which will kill it as its perfs aren't very high, and I need it alive to do stuff :s